Dargonrol/processor-dev/readme.md

 The control logic is also really bad since it consists of 4x32kb of ROMs to decode instructions.
 This is also why Dragon-4 is really difficult to recreate in games.

 ## Dragon-5
 My current work of art.
-Made to be easily build in computer games but at the same time being quite capable.
-Performance wise it should be comparable with a commodore 128 or even better.
-Still WIP so is this description...
+Originally made to be easily build in computer games but honestly I might scratch that.
+More important is that I am getting really close to the physical limit for a completely custom microarchitecture.
+This is also why this will be my last and most capable processor I will build IRL.
+It's a risc like CPU with a capable ISA.
+It has stuff like MMIO, basic interrupt support, memory banks to support a large amount of memory as well as seperate instruction and data caches.
+It's still in early WIP.
+You'll find a simple comparison of the CPU's in the [readme](Dragon/Dragon_5/readme.md) of Dragon-5.

 ## LED+
 This CPU was developed as an more capable successor to the LED-CPU in the game 'Turing Complete'.
 LED+ was basically completed but since I wasn't happy I kept trying to improve it but ultimately failed.
 There were even more iterations of the LED like LED++ and LED+++ but I decided to not include them in this list because they never got really far.
 Eventually the need for a good processor ingame let to the beginning of the development of the Dragon-5.